 For teachers who are preparing students for the American Institutes for Research (AIR) Assessment Ohio state tests, online practice can boost student preparation.
 Taking an Ohio AIR practice test that mimics the online exam can increase student comfort with testmechanics while also checking for student mastery.
 When students take practice tests online, teachers get immediate insight into student progress, opening the window for immediate intervention.

-    We’ve pulled together a quick list of Ohio AIR Practice test options from our library thatyou can use to build familiarity.
+We’ve pulled together a quick list of Ohio AIR Practice test options from our library that you can use to build familiarity for students.
 For a complete list of AIR practice tests, enter the term AIR in the search box in the Assessment Library and filter for your grade or subject.

 As with any test— practice, practice, practice!
 On top of practice, here are some helpful tips to keep in mind while students are preparing for state assessments.
 Enjoy!

 Top 6 Skills for Ohio AIR Practice Success

 1. Know How to Respond to Technology-Enhanced Questions

 Technology-Enhanced questions such as plotting points on a graph, require students to know how to manipulate the mouse to perform a variety of tech-specific maneuvers.
 In high-stakes assessments such as AIR they need to do things like drag and drop, fill in boxes on a table, highlight, select and de-select, use drop down menus, activate a video, and even use online calculators.

 The tech-enhanced questions in Edulastic will give your students the opportunity to practice taking the assessments on a platform that simulates the AIR assessments.
 This question below, pulled from an Ohio AIR practice test, uses a Drag and Drop item type where students place an event in the proper place on the timeline.